Štramberk

 Štramberk ([ˈʃtrambɛrk]; Stramberg) is a town in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
 It has about 3,500 inhabitants.
-The historic centre of Štramberk is well preserved and is protected by law as an urban monument reservation.
+It is known for the production of Štramberk ears.
+The historic centre of Štramberk is well preserved and is protected as an urban monument reservation.

 Geography

-Štramberk lies in the Moravian-Silesian Foothills.
+Štramberk is located about 7 km east of Nový Jičín and 25 km southwest of Ostrava.
+It lies in the Moravian-Silesian Foothills.
 The town is spread on the steep slopes of several hills.
-The highest point of the municipal territory is the hill Bílá hora at 557 m above sea level.
+The highest point is the hill Bílá hora at 557 m above sea level.

-The town is surrounded by several small-scale protected areas, including the national natural monument Šipka Cave.
-This karst cave is the oldest recorded human presence of the territory of the Czech Republic.
+The town is surrounded by several small-scale protected areas, including the Šipka Cave National Nature Monument.
+This karst cave is the oldest recorded human presence in the territory of the Czech Republic.

 History

 The first written mention of Štramberk is from 1211, when a village under the eponymous castle was documented.
 The origin and age of the castle are unknown.
-In 1359, the town of Štramberk was founded by John Henry, Margrave of Moravia on the site of the settlement.
+In 1359, the town of Štramberk was founded by John Henry, Margrave of Moravia on the site of the village.
 It obtained various privileges that helped its development.

 From the 15th century, Štramberk was the centre of Moravian Church.
 In 1624, Štramberk was acquired by the Jesuits.
 During the Thirty Years' War, the town was attacked and devastated several times.
 The castle was severely damaged.
 In the 1783, the front part collapsed and the masonry was dismantled.

 In the second half of the 19th century limestone mining began here, which started further economic growth.
 The railway was opened in 1881.
 Although Štramberk was completely Czech in terms of nationality, it was annexed by Nazi Germany in 1938–1945.

+Demographics

 Economy

-The town is known for its production of Štramberk ears, which is a traditional confectionery produced for about 800 years.
+The town is known for the production of Štramberk ears, which is a traditional confectionery produced for about 800 years.
 The manufactory is protected geographical indication by the European Union and it was the first Czech product with this designation.

+Transport

+Štramberk is located on the railway line Studénka–Veřovice.

 Sport

 Every year, the town hosts the finish of the first stage of the cycling race Gracia–Orlová.

+The town is home to the association football club FK Štramberk.
+It plays in lower amateur tiers.
+It was founded in 1932 as Sokol kopané Štramberk.

 Sights

-The landmark of Štramberk is a remnant of the Štramberk Castle, a cylindrical castle tower called Trúba.
+The main landmark of Štramberk is a remnant of the Štramberk Castle, a cylindrical tower called Trúba.
 It was repaired in 1903–1904 and adapted to an observation tower.
 The town fortifications have been partially preserved and delimit the original town limits.
 From the Gothic Church of St. Bartholomew, which stood under the castle, only a prismatic brick bell tower with a wooden gallery has been preserved.